Casual-Seb/Duck-Cash-Light-Syntax/README.md

 # Duckcash Syntax Theme

-A light syntax theme for VSCode based on XCode Default.
+A light syntax theme for VSCode based on XCode Default.x